stevennn30/MyLeetcode/README.md

 [059.
 Spiral Matrix ll](https://github.com/stevennn30/MyLeetcode/blob/4ff9b29b734974ebbf53b01b08da4b0abf1e703e/solution/059.%20Spiral%20Matrix%20ll)

 #### Sliding Window
-The idea behind this is shifting the window until requirement are satisfied, then do corresponding response.
+The idea behind it is shifting the window until requirement are satisfied, then do corresponding response.

 Template would be something like below：
 <pre>